COVID-19 Vaccine Frequently Asked Questions

 Are the vaccines safe in specific groups of people (children, pregnant women, people with a weak immune system)?

-While there are no trials yet examining the vaccines in these groups, we have information from a number of other vaccines over the past 50 years showing that vaccines are safe in children and during pregnancy.
+The Pfizer vaccine has been approved to children as young as 12 years old.
+In addition, we have information from a number of other vaccines over the past 50 years showing that vaccines are safe in children and during pregnancy.
 Previous vaccines that only include part of the virus (mRNA and DNA) have been safely given to people with weak immune systems such as those receiving chemotherapy.

 Do the current vaccines work against new strains of COVID-19?